Eso Es La Vida Exhibition

 Production

-The complete set of laminated letterforms for the installation.
+The complete set of laminated forms.

 Exhibition